sts10/compound-passphrase-list-safety-checker/readme.markdown

 ## A caveat

 We've explored "two-word compounding", where two words are actually one, but is there a possibility of a three-word compounding -- where three words become two?
 This tool does NOT currently check for this, so I can't actually guarantee that the lists outputted by the tool are completely compound-safe.

+I'm also not 100% that this tool makes a list safe from the Venn diagram problem described above.

 ## To do